 African-American History Through Picture Books

 February is African-American History Month and it pays tribute to the generations of African-Americans who struggled with adversity to achieve full citizenship in American society.
 One way kids can empathize with the obstacles that African-Americans faced and continue to face, is through books.
-I have two lists that cover this:

 This year’s theme for African-American History Month is Black Women in American Culture and History.
 Please share any favorite picture books, chapter books or Young Adult books that you enjoy that teach us about the African-American Experience.